 - Bake: Bake until your house smells amazing and cookies are a lovely golden brown colour and the chocolate chips have melted into creamy bits of heaven.
 Transfer to a cooling rack before serving.
 Enjoy with a hot cup of tea, a cold glass of almond milk or totally on its own!

 Indulge a bit and save the rest for later.
 Freeze some or package them up as gifts.
-Make sandwich cookies with healthy buttercream or chocolate frosting.
+Make sandwich cookies with healthy buttercream or healthy chocolate frosting.
 They are the perfect addition to your holiday baking tray.
 Just don’t forget to leave some out for Santa!

 Tips for Best Results